United States House Select Committee on Benghazi: Background

 Frank Wolf, Republican from Virginia, introduced House Resolution (H.Res.)
 36 on January 18, 2013, with 192 co-sponsoring House members, to establish a "select committee to investigate and report on the attack on the United States consulate in Benghazi, Libya."
 On May 22, 2013, Speaker Boehner, Republican from Ohio, resisted calls to create one saying: "I don't think at this point in time that it's necessary."
-He remained confident the five House committees investigating Benghazi—the Armed Services Committee, Foreign Affairs Committee, Intelligence Committee, Judiciary Committee and Oversight and Government Reform Committee—were sufficient and that there was no reason to set up a fifth committee, saying "At this point in time I see no reason to break up all the work that's been done and to take months and months and months to create some select committee."
+He remained confident the five House committees investigating Benghazi—the Armed Services Committee, Foreign Affairs Committee, Intelligence Committee, Judiciary Committee and Oversight and Government Reform Committee—were sufficient and that there was no reason to set up a sixth committee, saying "At this point in time I see no reason to break up all the work that's been done and to take months and months and months to create some select committee."

 In late April 2014, Judicial Watch—a conservative activist group that describes itself as an "educational foundation" concerned with "transparency, accountability and integrity in government"—made public previously unreleased White House emails showing administration adviser Ben Rhodes coordinating a public response strategy after the attack for then-United Nations ambassador for the U.S., Susan E. Rice, recommending she emphasize the attack was "rooted in an Internet video, and not a broader failure of policy."
 The email was part of materials, obtained through a Freedom of Information Act request, that were more comprehensive than those the White House had given congressional panels.
 A person whom Roll Call identified as a "senior GOP leadership aide" stated that this had been "the straw that broke the camel's back" for Boehner.

 Frustrated with what he considered "stonewalling" from the White House, Boehner proposed creation of the special committee May 2, 2014.
 He stated: "it's clear that questions remain, and the administration still does not respect the authority of Congress to provide proper oversight.
 This dismissiveness and evasion requires us to elevate the investigation to a new level."
 A growing battle for control of Benghazi investigations between existing House committees may also have been a factor in Boehner's decision to create the select committee.
 The resolution that passed and created the select committee was generally similar to, but not the same as, the original H.Res.
 36. Only seven Democrats "broke ranks" to vote with the majority party to establish the select committee: Ron Barber of Arizona, John Barrow of Georgia, Mike McIntyre of North Carolina, Patrick Murphy of Florida, Collin Peterson of Minnesota, Nick Rahall of West Virginia, and Kyrsten Sinema of Arizona.
 The Democratic National Committee sent out a statement describing the committee as a "ploy" and "political stunt."